 "The most important visit is the very first one, and it should occur very soon after you acquire your pet bird."

-The most important visit is the very first one, and it should occur immediately after you acquire your pet bird.
-During this visit, the veterinarian will perform a physical examination and recommend various diagnostic or wellness tests, to determine your bird's state of health and see if your pet might be harboring any diseases that require treatment.
-The visit should also include a thorough discussion of proper feeding, housing, care, and grooming of your new pet.
+The most important visit is the very first one, which should occur within 1-2 weeks after you acquire your pet bird.
+During this visit, the veterinarian will perform a physical examination and recommend various diagnostic or wellness tests to determine your bird's state of health and see if your pet might be harboring any diseases that require treatment.
+The visit should also include a thorough discussion of proper nutrition, housing, care, grooming, and training/socialization of your new pet.
 The most important part of this initial visit is to feel comfortable with the doctor and the hospital staff.

 Parts of the Avian Checkup